 Sauerkraut helps to detox the body of free radicals.
-This helps to maintain healthy cell development and can help to prevent cancer.
+This helps to maintain healthy cell development.
 Some of the antioxidants found in sauerkraut are also anti inflammatory.
 This is especially useful for those who have issues with their joints or with muscle inflammation and discomfort.

 For strong bones, vitamin K is essential.
 Luckily, sauerkraut contains over a fifth of your daily recommended amount of vitamin K in a single serving.
-This helps to prevent osteoporosis and helps to regulate the mineralisation of your bones, ensuring they stay strong.
+This helps to regulate the mineralisation of your bones, ensuring they stay strong.

 So what are you waiting for?
 Add a flavour punch and a serious health boost to your meal prep.
 Sauerkraut can be homemade or found in the international aisle of many supermarkets.